 - Encourage/promote classroom assessment

 - Build a community around the pursuit of teaching excellence

-Before starting IR, instructors must complete the Teaching@OhioState Carmen course that includes the Teaching Practices Inventory and Drake Institute Reading List Reflection (formerly parts of the Teaching Support Program).
+Before starting IR, instructors must complete the Teaching@OhioState Carmen course that includes the Teaching Practices Inventory and Drake Institute Reading List Reflection.
 Teaching@OhioState is open to all Ohio State faculty and staff interested in exploring evidence-based teaching strategies and can be found in your course list in Carmen.
 If you do not see Teaching@OhioState in your course list, please contact us at firstname.lastname@example.org to have it added.